-If your home was built before 2000, it may contain asbestos.
 You should ensure that asbestos checks are made if you are carrying out any intrusive work on your property.

-If you suspect that materials containing asbestos are present or damaged contact a specialist laboratory contractor who is licensed (accredited) to test suspect materials to confirm whether or not they contain asbestos.
+If you suspect that materials containing asbestos are present or damaged contact a specialist laboratory contractor who is licensed (accredited) to test suspect materials to confirm whether they contain asbestos.
 UKAS maintains a list of accredited testers.

 You are responsible for the safe removal and consignment of asbestos materials to a licensed waste tip by your removal contractor.
+If you have small amounts of asbestos containing materials to dispose of, visit the hazardous waste collection service to request a collection, or call 020 7332 3433.

 Please ensure that you obtain a copy of the waste consignment note from your removal contractor as proof of safe disposal of hazardous waste for your own records.
-Failure of safe disposal of hazardous waste will incur a minimum fine of £5,000.
-A licensed removal contractor can be found through the Asbestos Removal Contractors Association, ARCA.